ONSdigital/dp/standards/HEALTH_CHECK_SPECIFICATION.md

 * The health check endpoint must be available as a `GET /healthcheck` endpoint
 * The health check must return the [appropriate status code](#health-check-status-codes)
 * The health check must return [status information as JSON](#health-check-body)
+* The health check must return the start time and uptime (specifically the time since the health check was instantiated)

 ### Health check status codes